Culture of Nicaragua: El Güegüense

-El Güegüense is a satirical drama and was the first literary work of the pre-Columbian Nicaragua.
+El Güegüense is a satirical drama and was the first literary work of post-Columbian Nicaragua.
 It is regarded as one of Latin America's most distinctive colonial-era expressions and as Nicaragua's signature folkloric masterpiece combining music, dance and theater.
 El Güegüense is performed during the feast of San Sebastián in Diriamba (Carazo Department) from January 17 to the 27th.

 The theatrical play was written by an anonymous author in the 16th century, making it one of the oldest theatrical/dance works of the Western Hemisphere.
 It was passed down orally for many centuries until it was finally written down and published into a book in 1942.

 El Güegüense represents folklore of Nicaragua, therefore, UNESCO proclaimed it a "Masterpiece of the Oral and Intangible Heritage of Humanity" in 2005 making Nicaragua the only country in Central America and one of six in Latin America to have 2 proclaimed masterpieces by UNESCO.
 The first proclaimed masterpiece was the "Oral traditions and expressions" of the Garifuna.